tincore/tincore-gsp-resource/README.md

 In multiple user mode several users can share the same server.
 This is the ideal situation but it may be a bit more complicated to setup.

-You would need an authorisation server to be running.
+You would need an authorization server to be running.
 Get it from https://github.com/tincore/gliderun-aut if you want to build it or, alternatively, from https://github.com/tincore/gliderun-server/tree/master/build.

 Execute with the command:
 java -jar tincore-aut-<VERSION>.jar